On The Art & Science Found In Sci-Fi Novels For Young Adults

 By illuminating the intersections of narrative art and scientific exploration, YA science fiction embraces its role not simply as speculative escapism, but as a powerful medium for understanding what it means to be human in a world of ever-advancing knowledge and possibility.

 Personally speaking, but also as a general truth, everything and everyone are interconnected in a world where we should also shift from the interconnectedness of people to the interconnectedness of ideas.
-Creative writing thoughts are a very tiny portions of our mind and our subconscious and if we search deep in those, we get down to a core DNA, a level at which we are all the same no matter how different things may appear on surface.
+Creative writing thoughts are very tiny portions of our mind and our subconscious and if we search deep in those, we get down to a core DNA, a level at which we are all the same no matter how different things may appear on surface.
 The surface as well as the depth of the oceans is the challenge writers shall confront with their art, eventually.